2025 Real Salt Lake season

-The 2025 Real Salt Lake season was the the team's 21st season in Major League Soccer, the top division of the American soccer pyramid.
+The 2025 Real Salt Lake season was the team's 21st season in Major League Soccer, the top division of the American soccer pyramid.
 The team also competed in both the 2025 Leagues Cup and the 2025 CONCACAF Champions Cup, based on standings from the 2024 season.
 Real Salt Lake played their home games at America First Field in the Salt Lake City suburb of Sandy, and was managed by Pablo Mastroeni in his fourth full season with the club.